Distracted driving

 Distracted driving statistics

-• one person is injured in a distracted-driving collision every half hour
+In Ontario, one person is killed or injured in a distracted driving collision every hour.

 Penalties for distracted driving